PRX-Kinodynamic/mujoco_ros/task_planning/README.md

 - [x] Re-planning node
 - [ ] Add obstacles to the scene.
 - [ ] Ensure two-way mapping between obstacle yaml files (for ML4KP) and MuJoCo XML files
-- [ ] Add goal radius/goal check to planner query?
+- [ ] Add goal radius/goal check to planner query and service call
 - [ ] Quality-of-life improvements to bag file processing
 - [ ] Add visualization of the ML4KP-planned trajectory in MuJoCo